shakfu/cycsound/README.md

 # csnd

-Towards a cython wrapper of the csound api
+Towards a cython wrapper of the csound api `csound.h`